Sunday Patriot-News, Harrisburg, Pa. Sept. 6, 1959

 Water Pond Helpful in Successful Farming

 as father looks on approvingly.
-Pond is a must as it provides water for
+The pond is necessary to provide water for

-Glenn Musser uses arc torch on implements.
+Glenn Musser uses arc torches on implements.
 Being able

 to make repairs is important on a farm.